raphaeldichler/google-places-api/README.md

 # google-place-api

+> **Warning**
+> not finished

 This library streamlines the use of the Google Places API in combination with Spring Boot.
 So you don't have to struggle with building clever requests to the API and then painstakingly integrating that again into the Spring environment.

-> **Warning**
-> not finished
+> :information_source: If an **error** occurs during compilation or runtime and you don't know why, you can check the following [link]() to see how to fix it.

 # Getting Started

 This is a step-by-step guide on how to work with this repository and what preparation is needed to generally communicate with the Google Places API.

-## First Step
+## First Step - Integrate the repository into your project

 To work with this repository, it must be added to your project.
 There are several ways to do this, but the easiest way is to use a software project management and comprehension tool.
 You can add the library to your project via Maven or Gradle.